An Introduction to Stochastic PDEs

 \begin{proof} Set $\CB = \CC([0,1]^d, \R)$ and $\CB^*$ its dual, which consists of the set of Borel measures with finite total variation \cite[p.~119]{Yos95}.
 Since convex combinations of Dirac measures are dense (in the topology of ) in the set of probability measures, it follows that the set of linear combinations of point evaluations is weakly dense in $\CB^*$.
 Therefore, the claim follows if we are able to construct a measure $\mu$ on $\CB$ such that \eref{e:defmuKol} holds and such that, if $f$ is distributed according to $\mu$, then for any finite collection of points $\{x_i\} \subset [0,1]^d$, the joint law of the $f(x_i)$ is Gaussian.

-By Kolmogorov's extension theorem, we can construct a measure $\mu_0$ on $\X = \R^{[0,1]^d}$ endowed with the product $\sigma$-algebra such that the laws of all finite-dimensional marginals are Gaussian and satisfy \eref{e:defmuKol}.
-We denote by $X$ an $\CX$-valued random variable with law $\mu_0$.
+By Kolmogorov's extension theorem, we can construct a measure $\mu_0$ on $\X = \R^{[0,1]^d}$ endowed with the product $\sigma$-algebra such that the laws of all finite-dimensional marginals are Gaussian and satisfy \eref{e:defmuKol}.\footnote{If the uncountable product appearing here makes you queasy, you can restrict yourself to the countable set of points with dyadic coordinates, which is all our construction will rely on.} We denote by $X$ an $\CX$-valued random variable with law $\mu_0$.
 At this stage, one would think that the proof is complete if we can show that $X$ almost surely has finite $\beta$-H\"older norm.
 The problem with this statement is that the $\beta$-H\"older norm is not a measurable function on $\CX$!
 The reason for this is that it requires point evaluations of $X$ at uncountably many locations, while functions that are measurable with respect to the product $\sigma$-algebra on $\CX$ are allowed to depend on at most countably many function evaluations.